 The starting point of the wonderful Zipline experience is the office of Zipline Croatia directly in the center of Omis.
 In the beginning, each participant receives a training session and their equipment at the training site, which is about 3km away.
 After a short walk, the group reaches directly their first rope in the middle of the great landscape.
 This viewpoint alone is worth the visit!
 The complete tour is accompanied by two experienced guides and you should plan for about 3 hours for the zipline adventure.

 The zipline was the best experience during my Croatia vacation and is recommended for everyone, even if you have a little fear of heights – just turn off your head and do it! // Tristan from Traxplorio

-The Julian Alps in Slovenia is great for thrill-seekers.
+The Julian Alps in Slovenia are great for thrill-seekers.
 Zipline Dolinka over Sava Dolinka river is the longest zipline in Europe.
 It runs over 4km in total and consists of 7 steel cables that are between 350m and 740m long.
 You get to fly through the protected natural monument of Brje at varying speeds of 40-60km/h.
-The overall experience lasts for nearly 2.5hours.
+The overall experience lasts for nearly 2.5 hours.

 The starting point of the Zipline is at the Sava River Valley which is about 10 minutes’ drive from Bled town centre.
 You can either book with an independent tour operator or directly and meet them at ‘Grajska cesta 16’, in the old village centre, Bled.

 The experience is exhilarating and the views, breathtaking.
 Short forest trails between the ziplines take you through pristine nature, which is refreshing.
 Stops in between offer great views of the Alps in Stol, Babji zob, all the way to Triglav.
 A great dose of greens and blues. // Zulekha from Chasing Postcardz

 Tara Canyon Zipline | Montenegro